Fishing Fanatics Outer Banks Trip Planner

 DAY 5: PIER FISHING AT JENNETTE'S PIER

-Fishing on the banks was forever changed when the first fishing pier – Jennette’s Pier – was opened in Nags Head back in 1939.
-But in September2003, Hurricane Isabel swept the North Carolina coast, knocking down about 540 feet of Jennette’s Pier and practically shutting down an Outer Banksinstitution.
-It then became time to rethink the fishing pier concept, with the Aquariums taking the lead to rebuild Jennette’s as an all-concrete,1,000-foot-long, educational ocean pier.
+Fishing on these barrier islands was forever changed when the first fishing pier – Jennette’s Pier – was opened in Nags Head back in 1939.
+But in September 2003, Hurricane Isabel swept the North Carolina coast, knocking down about 540 feet of Jennette’s Pier and practically shutting down an Outer Banks institution.
+It then became time to rethink the fishing pier concept with the NC Aquariums taking the lead to rebuild Jennette’s as an all-concrete 1,000 foot-long educational ocean pier.

 Jennette's Fishing Pier

 DAY 6: KAYAK FISHING

 Experience Outer Banks fishing in a whole new way.
 Kayak fishing has exploded as a sport throughout the world over the past decade.
 Outer Banks Kayak Fishing employs the newest and best fishing kayaks on the market to ensure a comfortable and fun day of fishing.They offer all the fishing equipment and additional kayaking gear you will need.
 After spending a few hours on the water, you'll understand why this is one of the best values in action sports in the area.
 From beginner to extreme and everything in between, they can accommodate everyone.

 Outer Banks Kayak Fishing

 From Duck to Hatteras Island Kill Devil Hills, 27948

 DAY 7: HEADBOAT FISHING ON THE CRYSTAL DAWN